-Autopsy is a web-based graphical interface that uses the Sleuthkit command-line tools.
-Thus, we must first install the Cygwin environment, the compile the Sleuthkit tools under that environment.
-Once that is complete, we can install Autopsy, which will start its own local web server application that we can use to orchestrate the Sleuthkit tools.
+Autopsy is a web-based graphical interface (a "front-end") that uses the Sleuthkit command-line tools.
+Thus, we must first install the Cygwin environment, then download the source code for the Sleuthkit tools and compile it specifically for Cygwin.
+Once these steps are complete, we can install the Autopsy tools.
+Autopsy will start its own local web server application that we can use to orchestrate the Sleuthkit tools.